freaklabs/chibiArduino/README.rst

 Transmitting
 ------------

 Transmitting data requires three things: a destination address to transmit the data to, the actual data, and the length of the data.
-Performing a simple “hello world” transmission would go some- thing like this:
+Performing a simple “hello world” transmission would go something like this:

 ::